-Sirius leaned in and whispered.
-"You sure you don't want this for yourself?"
+Sirius leant in and whispered.
+"You sure you don't want a big wedding for yourself?"

 Hermione snorted.
 "I'm having a hard enough time with people looking at me right now.
-I'd prefer to not be the center of attention, thank you."
+I'd prefer to not be the centre of attention, thank you."

 Ron laughed.
 "She's going to kill you, mate," he said, watching as Pansy readied herself to walk down the aisle, adjusting her father's dress robes and tie.

 Harry shrugged.
-"She'll be my wife by that point," he said with a chuckle, letting his inner Slytherin show.
+"She'll be my wife by that point," he said with a chuckle.

 "Pst," Sirius said and crooked his finger, motioning the boy over.
 "C'mere, Al."

-The boy sighed and looked down as he marched toward his great-uncle Sirius, purposely avoiding the looks that both his mother and father were giving him for throwing a fit at his aunt and uncle's wedding.
-Looking up into Sirius's eyes, he could almost tell what the man was going to say.
+The boy sighed and looked down as he marched toward his great-uncle Sirius, purposely avoiding the looks that both Hermione and Draco were giving him for throwing a fit at his aunt and uncle's wedding.

 "What do we say about little brothers?"
 Sirius quietly asked.

-Al sighed.
-"They never get left behind," he muttered, adding an, "I know, I know," before walking back down the aisle, offering Pansy an apologetic look before reaching out for his little brother, who — embarrassed — had crawled into their grandfather's lap as he sat beside their great-uncle Severus and their grandmother Narcissa — grandfather Lucius had remained behind at the Manor, still not entirely comfortable venturing out into public without the ability to carry a wand.
+Embarrassed, Canis had crawled into his grandfather's lap as he sat beside Severus and Narciss.
+Lucius had remained behind at the Manor, still not entirely comfortable venturing out into public without the ability to carry a wand.

-The two boys continued their march down the aisle, hand in hand this time.
-Young Alphard moved to stand beside Draco, adjusting his robes and taking a moment to readjust the rings on his pillow as his father handed it back to him, making sure they were adequately attached and precisely positioned, taking only a small moment to observe the runes that had been carved into the rings with great detail.
+The two boys eventually continued their march down the aisle, hand in hand this time.
+Young Alphard moved to stand beside Draco, adjusting his robes and taking a moment to readjust the rings on his pillow as his father handed it back to him, making sure they were adequately attached and precisely positioned.
+He took only a small moment to observe the runes that had been carved into the rings with great detail.

 Draco sighed and looked up at Hermione and mouthed, "Ravenclaw," at her, gesturing to their eldest son.

-He shrugged and then sighed, acknowledging the very, very obvious.
+He shrugged and then nodded, acknowledging the very, very obvious.